HomeMy WebLinkAbout1931-10-13 200 tgab

 The object of the Board was to reduce the number of

-persons peddling various kinds of things in the Town.
+persons peddling various kinds of things in the Town .
 It

 appears, however, that as far as granting a State License,

-the Town has no authority in the matter..
+the Town has no authority in the matter.

-Letter was received from the S:.ipt. of Public Works
+Letter was received from the Sipt . of Public Works

-in which_he--enclosed-a.letter from the Lexington ftas Co.
+in which ha enclosed a letter from the Lexington (las Co.

-in which they asked for permission to excavate _in prospect
+in which they asked for permission to excavate in Prospect

 Hill Road for the purpose of constructing a gas main.